 An ankle fracture (or “broken ankle”) is a break or multiple breaks in one or more of the bones in the ankle joint.
-Fractures are usually caused by a rotational injury (twisting or rolling) of the ankle, but can also be caused by an impact, such as from a fall or automobile collision.
+It is usually caused by a rotational injury (twisting, turning or rolling) of the ankle, but can also be caused by an impact, such as from a fall or automobile collision.
 Breaks that occur suddenly (during a specific incident or injury) are known as traumatic ankle fractures.
 But fractures can also occur slowly due to repetitive stress or injury over time.
 These are called stress fractures.

 In the short term, it is painful and temporarily disabling.
 In the long term, if not properly treated, a broken ankle can lead to significant complications and debility.

 The ankle joint is composed of the three bones – the tibia (shinbone), the fibula (outer ankle bone), and the talus (which is the bone that connects your leg to your foot).

 Ligaments connect bone to bone to provide stability of the joints.
 They are commonly injured in the case of ankle sprains.
 They can also be injured in connection with ankle fractures.
 When ligaments are torn and associated with an ankle fracture, this damage can render the ankle unstable.
 The deltoid ligament is found on the inner part of the ankle and provides the majority of the stability of the ankle.
 If the deltoid ligament is torn in association with a fracture, the ankle is generally unstable.

 In the ankle joint or any joint in the body, two or more bones move relative to one another.
 There is a cushion or lining between the bones, which is called cartilage.
 Thinning or damage to this cushion can lead to arthritis or inflammation in the joint.

 We think of the ankle as having three sides and a roof, and fractures can occur in each of these areas or in combination.